llolic/LawHub/doc/sprint 4/SystemDesign.md

 Parent class | React.Component
 Classname subclasses | N/A
 Responsibilities | Renders itself based on props and css classnames.
 This is a functional component, so it has no state.
 This component can be a subclass of any other component.
-Collaborators | Michelle
+Collaborators | N/A
 -------------------------

 Class Name | NavBar
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (React-router-dom) Link, Button, SearchBar Responsibilities | Provides a way to navigate throughout the website.
+Classname subclasses | Button, SearchBar Responsibilities | Provides a way to navigate throughout the website.
 Uses react-router-dom Links with buttons, so they canl redirect users to a new page.
-Collaborators | Michelle
+Collaborators | (React-router-dom) Link
 -------------------------

 Class Name | SearchBar
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (React-router-dom) Link, Button, SearchBar Responsibilities | Resets the search bar on redirection to a new page.
+Classname subclasses |  Button, SearchBar Responsibilities | Resets the search bar on redirection to a new page.
 Sends search queries to the backend, and redirects to search results.
-Collaborators | Michelle
+Collaborators | (React-router-dom) Link
 -------------------------

 Class Name | StudentRegistration
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) TextField, MenuItem (React-router-dom) Redirect Responsibilities | Displays a student registration form.
+Classname subclasses | N/A
+Responsibilities | Displays a student registration form.
 The component is able to validate form entries such as email and password.
 The state stores all user input and sends a POST request on submit.
 The component will handle redirection to a new page on success.
-Collaborators | Michelle
+Collaborators | (Material-UI) TextField, MenuItem (React-router-dom) RedirectMichelle
 -------------------------

 Class Name | HomePage
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) Grid, (React-router-dom) Link, Button Responsibilities | Displays the LawHub homepage when no user is logged on.
+Classname subclasses | Button
+Responsibilities | Displays the LawHub homepage when no user is logged on.
 This includes the slogan and information about the web application.
 The component contains buttons for student and recruiter registration.
-Collaborators | Michelle
+Collaborators | (Material-UI) Grid, (React-router-dom) Link
 -------------------------